Noctis/kickstart-app/docs/HTTP.md

 ## Requests

-If the HTTP action needs to get some data from the incoming HTTP request, one may define a request class for said action.
-The request class should be created in the `src/Http/Request` directory and must extend the `\Noctis\KickStart\Http\Request\AbstractRequest` class.
+If the HTTP action needs to get some data from the incoming HTTP request, you may define a request class for said action.
+The request class should be created in the `src/Http/Request` directory and must extend the `Noctis\KickStart\Http\Request\AbstractRequest` class.

-One may find an example of such request class in the `src/Http/Request/DummyRequest.php` file.
+You can find an example of such request class in the `src/Http/Request/DummyRequest.php` file.

 ## Responses

-Usually one wants the HTTP action to return a response with some generated HTML.
-To do that, one should call its `render()` method at the end of the action's `execute()` method:
+Usually you want the HTTP action to return a response with some generated HTML.
+To do that, you should call its `render()` method at the end of the action's `execute()` method:

 ```php